My dog has just been diagnosed with an inner ear infection. What is this?

-- Development of “dry eye” in the unblinking eye (See “Keratoconjunctivitis Sicca (KCS) or Dry Eye in Dogs”)
+- development of dry eye in the unblinking eye (see handout “Keratoconjunctivitis Sicca (KCS) or Dry Eye in Dogs”)

-- Symptoms of Horner’s syndrome (See “Horner’s Syndrome in Dogs”) which include uneven pupil size, called anisocoria (the pupil is smaller on the side on the infected ear), prominent third eyelid and drooping upper eyelid on the affected side
+- signs of Horner’s syndrome (see handout “Horner’s Syndrome in Dogs”) which include uneven pupil size, called anisocoria (the pupil is smaller on the side on the infected ear), prominent third eyelid, and drooping upper eyelid on the affected side

 With long-term facial nerve paralysis the face may actually twist toward the side of the ear infection.

 Additional signs include redness in the affected ear and discharge with a foul odor.
 The outer ear canal may become thickened and hard to the touch from chronic inflammation and the lymph node at the base of the chin on the affected side may become enlarged.
 Your dog may become reluctant to move at all, preferring to sit or lay in one spot and his head may swing from side to side, even at rest.
 You may also notice short, rapid, side-to-side movements of the eyeballs called nystagmus.